noooway/love2d_arkanoid_tutorial/README.md

 game in the most straightforward way, without relying too much on any external libraries or advanced language features.

-**Chapter 2** expands the prototype, introducing simple gamestates, basic graphics and sound.
+**Chapter 2** expands the prototype, introducing gamestates, basic graphics and sound.
+At the end of this chapter, the general frame of the game is complete.
+What is left is to fill it with the details.

-**Chapter 3** proceeds to add details to achieve a full-featured game.
+**Chapter 3** proceeds to add functionality to achieve a full-featured game.
 I'm deliberately going to try to make articles in this chapter short, only sketching a general idea of what is going on.
+*Warning: the code for this chapter requires major rewrite.*

-**Appendices** demonstrate some additional topics, such as how to use environments to define Lua modules, classes, and so on.
+**Appendices** - which are not written yet :) - demonstrate some additional topics, such as how to use environments to define Lua modules, classes, and so on.

 I realize that the length of the tutorial - almost 30 parts -